Matt Hennessy: San Francisco 49ers

 On December 26, 2024, Hennessy signed a two-year deal with the San Francisco 49ers off the Falcons practice squad.

+Dallas Cowboys

+On March 13, 2026, Hennessy signed a one-year contract with the Dallas Cowboys.
+On June 18, Hennessy was placed on season-ending injured reserve following surgery for a neck injury.

 Personal life

 Hennessy's older brother, Thomas Hennessy, is the long snapper for the New York Jets.
 Matt and his brother grew up New York Giants fans.